 The actual costs of tax expenditures are reported where possible.
 If an actual amount is not available, an estimated cost is reported.
-The actual amounts are denoted as such in the tables, to be distinguished from the estimates.
+The actual amounts are denoted as such in the tables, in order to distinguish them from the estimates.